Jawad-Jahangir-Soomro/Summer_Semester_DSA_PBL/README.md

 ### Problem 3: Most Recent Earthquakes above 6 Magnitude

 The solution creates a linked list to store the most recent earthquake from each country.
 It traverses the country stacks and creates a node in the linked list for each earthquake with a magnitude above 6.
 The new node is set as the head of the linked list.

+## Conclusion

+This project demonstrates how to read earthquake data from a CSV file, implement custom queue and stack data structures, and solve various problems related to earthquake analysis.
+By following the instructions in the usage section, you can run the program and observe the solutions to the three given problems.